browserengineering/book/book/scheduling.md

 The overall control flow for rendering a frame will therefore be:

-1. The main thread code requests an animation frame with `set_needs_animation_frame`, perhaps in response to an event handler or due to `requestAnimationFrame`.
+1. The code running in the main thread requests an animation frame with `set_needs_animation_frame`, perhaps in response to an event handler or due to `requestAnimationFrame`.
 2. The browser thread event loop schedules an animation frame on